Skip to content

 Build from Source

-For users who want to customize the firmware or use a different SDK version.
+For users who want to customize the firmware.

 # Install Silicon Labs tools (once)